 Throughout Fall season, Holland Farms offers a huge pumpkin patch.
 One of the ticket options comes with a pumpkin and access to a number of other activities.

-It’s perfect for young families as it includes a train ride, huge slides and a stroll through their sunflower fields.
+It’s perfect for young families, including a train ride, huge slides and a stroll through their sunflower fields.

 Dates: September 24 – November 5